savashn/ecewo/README.md

 If everything is correct, the output will be `User created!`.

-Send one more request too for next example:
+Send one more request for the next example:

 ```sh
 {